GalZisin/TodoList-React-Typescript/README.md

 1.add new task option by pressing enter key.

-2.remove task option.
+2.remove task.

-3.check of done task option.
+3.check tasks that are done.

 4.filter options.